RFF Home > Centers > CMEW > Using Natural Infrastructure to Build Resilience to Climate Change

 - a prospective analysis of the role of strategically placed natural infrastructure in the county for mitigating increased flood risks from climate change.

 The project is funded under a grant from the NOAA Climate Program Office, Climate and Societal Interactions Division, Sectoral Applications Research Program.
+It is also featured as a case study in NOAA’s US Climate Resilience Toolkit, a guide developed to help communities and businesses “through the process of planning and implementing resilience-building projects.”

 The Benefits of Coastal Protected Areas and Their Role in Climate Adaptation